agrumery/aGrUM/wrappers/pyAgrum/doc/sphinx/bayesianNetwork.rst

     :alt: a Bayesian network (alarm)

 The Bayesian Network is the main object of pyAgrum.
-A Bayesian network is a probabilistic graphical model.
+A Bayesian network is a directed probabilistic graphical model based on a DAG.
 It represents a joint distribution over a set of random variables.
 In pyAgrum, the variables are (for now) only discrete.

 A Bayesian network uses a directed acyclic graph (DAG) to represent conditional indepencies in the joint distribution.
 These conditional indepencies allow to